 In the absence of formal representation in Taiwan, the Australian Office in Taipei unofficially represents Australia's interests.
-The Australian Office's business arm, the Australian Business Centre, promotes Australian exports to Taiwan and two-way investment between Australia and Taiwan, and is the first contact point for Australian firms wanting to do business in Taiwan.
-The Australian Office also facilitates the issue of Australian visas for visitors, students and temporary residents, and handles general bilateral relations and public affairs.
-Similarly, it handles passport applications and the provision of assistance to Australian citizens in Taiwan.
-The Australian Education International (AEI) commenced operations in Taiwan in July 1995, promoting Australian education opportunities to prospective Taiwanese students.
+The Australian Office's business arm, the Commercial Section, promotes Australian exports to Taiwan and two-way investment between Australia and Taiwan, and is the first contact point for Australian firms wanting to do business in Taiwan.
+The media and culture unit supports cultural, scientific and other exchanges.
+The Australian Office also provides passport and consular services to Australian citizens.
+Grants supporting educational, cultural and business links with Taiwan are offered by the National Foundation for Australia-China Relations.

 For travel advice and visa information, please visit the links above.
 For all other enquiries, contact us on +61 (02) 6261 1111.

 For Taiwan passport holders requiring consular assistance in Australia, please contact the Taipei Economic and Cultural Office’s consular line on +61-2-6120 1030 or email firstname.lastname@example.org

 For emergencies contact +61- 418 284 531